Selling What They Preach

 * * *

 It’s become something of a cliché to compare this American moment, fraught and fractured as it is, with the 1960s.
 Some of the chaos of those years, in the United States, arose from television and the particular kind of empathy it enforced: Here, for the first time, were scenes of war, moving and real, brought to people’s living rooms.
-Here, too, were grave injustices and the protests against them, rendered in sound and image rather than words.
+Here, too, were grave injustices and the protests against them, rendered in sound and image rather than text alone.

 And here, at the same time, were companies grappling with how to sell things both through and in spite of TV, during a time that found many Americans deeply yearning to transcend their desire for things themselves.
 While the counterculture of the American ’60s seemed to be defiant of American commercial culture of that time, the journalist Thomas Frank has argued, the two were in fact deeply intertwined—so deeply, Frank writes in his 1998 book The Conquest of Cool, that the counterculture gave rise to “a new species of hip consumerism, a perpetual motion machine in which disgust with the falseness, shoddiness, and everyday oppressions of consumer society could be enlisted to drive the ever-accelerating wheels of consumption.”